Nephrited/FYProject/README.md

-FYProject
+Leap Motion Controller for Windows
 =========

-2013-2014 Final Year Project
+This was my 2013-2014 Final Year Project for my BSc.

 Proof of concept of computer control using the Leap Motion, implemented using the Leap API.